JvanKatwijk/qt-dab/README.md

 	libsndfile. libsamplerate, ;ibusb-1, libfaad, libfdk-aac,
 	- is gratefully acknowledged.

-	The Qt-DAB software is made available under the GPL-2.0.
-	Qt-DAB is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+	Qt-DAB is distributed under e GPL V2 library,  in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.